lucas-albers-lz4/cw/README.md

 #### Design Stage
 Sequential use of three LLMs for comprehensive design analysis:
 1. Gemini Pro 2.5
-2. Claude-Sonnet-3.7 (Thinking)
+2. Claude-Sonnet-4.0 (Thinking)
 3. DeepSeek R1
+4. Claude Opus (Much more expensive and on cursor requires per per token to use.)

 #### Implementation Stage
 Same sequence of LLMs for implementation planning:
 1. Gemini Pro 2.5
-2. Claude-Sonnet-3.7 (Thinking)
+2. Claude-Sonnet-4.0 (Thinking)

 #### Development Stage
 Focused use of two primary LLMs:
-1. Claude-Sonnet-3.7 (Thinking) - Primary editor
+1. Claude-Sonnet-4.0 (Thinking) - Primary editor
 2. Gemini Pro 2.5 - Problem-solving assistant

 #### LLM Usage Notes
 - DeepSeek R1: Excellent for ideation and gap analysis, not recommended for direct programming
-- Claude-Sonnet-3.7: Superior for direct code editing and implementation
+- Claude-Sonnet-4.0: Superior for direct code editing and implementation
 - Gemini Pro 2.5: Strong support for problem-solving
 - Multiple LLM perspective provides comprehensive analysis and fills potential gaps